SrijanBadhya/Debsoc/Running the PES Debsoc.md

 From the feedback forms and personal experience, the single biggest deterrent of attending debate sessions is time.

 Having to sit idle before a debate starts significantly impacts the quality of experience of the session for a junior.
 The delay stretches in their head and contributes to a belief of debate being a waste of time.
+Multiple different delays add up
+- In 2023, it was very often that juniors would show up before seniors, and this looks extremely optically bad